cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/discovery/_index.md

 Select the **Execute workflow** button.

 This will open a drop down menu.
-Click on "Cloudify custom workflow", and then click on "batch deploy and install".
+Click on "{{< param product_name >}} custom workflow", and then click on "batch deploy and install".

 ![Execute workflow drop down]( /images/trial_getting_started/discovery/discovery-drop-down2.png )